itmat/BEERS2/README.md

 the pipeline.
 I threw in a BeagleStep that will eventually call the Beagle process.
 For now, I put my own Java program as a parameter to that step so I'd have something to run.
 You can add your own external process as a placemarker for now, if you like.

+## Requirements for Users

+If the user chooses to supply his/her own reference genome, it should be edited so that a sequence contains no line breaks.

+If the user declines to provide gender for each sample, the sample will not have X,Y, MT data.
+If the user neglects to provide gender for just some of the samples, X,Y,MT data will be generated for those samples that have gender and a warning will be issued to the user.